11:00 a.m.–12:30 p.m. ET

 Developed by the ITE Planning Council

-The Roadway Functional Classification System (FCS) has long been a foundational tool for planning in the United States, but its limitations in addressing modern transportation needs are becoming increasingly evident.
-This session will explore how the rigid categorization of the FCS fails to account for multimodal functions, emerging transportation trends, and critical equity and environmental concerns.
-Join us to examine these challenges and discuss innovative approaches to make the FCS more flexible, inclusive, and responsive to the dynamic needs of contemporary transportation systems.
+The Roadway Functional Classification System (FCS) has long been a foundational tool for transportation planning in the United States.
+However, its rigid categorization does not fully address modern transportation needs, including multimodal functions, emerging trends, and critical equity and environmental concerns.
+This session will examine these challenges and explore innovative approaches to making the FCS more flexible, inclusive, and responsive to today’s dynamic transportation systems.,

 5:30–6:30 p.m.
 ET